My original inspiration for spending time in Mexico this year was Oaxaca.

 10. Visit Hierve el Agua

-As I mentioned previously, there’s a petrified waterfall (right side of photo above) viewable from hot springs overlooking a verdant valley.
+As I mentioned previously, there's a petrified waterfall (right side of the photo above) viewable from hot springs overlooking a verdant valley.

 Yea, I didn't go there, but everyone else in my group who did had an amazing time.
 I kind of wish I did, but then I would've had to rush my time in Oaxaca's historic center.